apausa/life/README.md

 # Life

-John Conway's Game of Life.
-Frontend application built in Vanilla JavaScript and SCSS.
+John Conway's Game of Life built in Vanilla JavaScript and SCSS.